krishuuu-p/prep-horizon/README.md

 Running the Full Stack Application
 Each part of the application should run in a separate terminal.

+Create 2 separates .env files by copying the contents of .env.example files in both frontend and backend folders

 🖥️ Terminal 1 (Flask Backend)
 1. Navigate to the backend folder